Click on the image to download the current Student Teaching Handbook and related appendices.

-The vision of this program, which is linked to the New Jersey Professional Standards for Teachers (NJPST), the New Jersey Core Curriculum Content Standards (NJCCCS) and the Specialty Professional Association (SPA) Standards for each discipline, is for each candidate to develop the knowledge, skills, and dispositions necessary to have a positive effect on student learning.
+The vision of this program, which is linked to the New Jersey Professional Standards for Teachers (NJPST), the New Jersey Core Curriculum Content Standards (NJCCCS), the Common Core State Standard (CCSS) and the Specialty Professional Association (SPA) Standards for each discipline, is for each candidate to develop the knowledge, skills, and dispositions necessary to have a positive effect on student learning.

 The role of the mentor teacher, in accordance with the NJ Professional Standards for Teachers, N.J.A.C. #6A:9-10.3 (d), is critical to the professional development of teacher candidates.
 It is one of the most important and meaningful roles in the preparation of future teachers.
 Monmouth University's student teaching program has as its central mission the recruitment of exemplary cooperating teachers who excel as instructors who focus on student learning and mentor our teacher candidates.
 We are committed to recruiting highly effective teachers who have demonstrated their positive impact on student achievement and who have also demonstrated the ability to mentor an adult or have been trained to do so.